Editor's note: This story was originally published July 9. We're bringing it back today to highlight Circa's newest beat, Cannabis Country!

 LITTLETON, Colo.
 (CIRCA) — Denise Chavez gives hemp to her cat, Rizz.
 And no, it's not to get the cat high.

-Denise noticed certain symptoms in Rizz relating to anxiety, and had heard of a company, Pet Releaf, that was making CBD-based products for pets.
+Chavez noticed certain symptoms in Rizz relating to anxiety and had heard of a company, Pet Releaf, that was making CBD-based products for pets.

 "I definitely see the difference with the CBD.
 She seems a lot better.
-She seems less anxious," said Denise, who drops CBD oil into Rizz's food in the morning.
+She seems less anxious," said Chavez, who drops CBD oil into Rizz's food in the morning.
 "She's definitely a lot calmer.
 She's not consistently trying to bite at herself or lick herself.
-She's less meow-y too.
+She's less meow-y, too.
 She's very chill."

 The inspiration for the company was from their own pet.
-Like many pet-owners, Alina and Steve were not interested in putting their dog on Prozac, which is a selective serotonin reuptake inhibitor (SSRIs).
+Like many pet-owners, the Smiths were not interested in putting their dog on Prozac, which is a selective serotonin re-uptake inhibitor.

-According to Steve, any mammal can use Pet Releaf CBD products (which come in treats, topical creams, sub-lingual droppers, and capsules).
-And while they mostly cater to cats and dogs, they have also had customers give their products to horses and rabbits.
+According to Steve, any mammal can use Pet Releaf CBD products (which come in treats, topical creams, sub-lingual droppers and capsules).
+And while the company mostly caters to cats and dogs, it has also had customers give its products to horses and rabbits.

-The medical results of their products have not been tested, but Steve points to anecdotal evidence.
+The medical results of the products have not been tested, but Steve points to anecdotal evidence.

 "A lot of it, it's pretty darn clear.
 If a dog is barely walking, they start using Pet Releaf.
 The next day, the dog is more mobile," said Steve.

 "A dog that was having three, four, five seizures a day, that now has not had one in three months, you see the effectiveness right there."